Elvis Andrus Preview, Player Props: White Sox vs. Rockies

-The Chicago White Sox, including Elvis Andrus and his .512 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Kyle Freeland and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.
+On Sunday, Elvis Andrus (batting .350 in his past 10 games) and the Chicago White Sox play the Colorado Rockies, whose starting pitcher will be Chris Flexen.
+First pitch is at 3:10 PM ET.

-He hit a home run while going 3-for-4 in his most recent game against the Rockies.
+He had two hits (going 2-for-4 with a double) in his last appearance against the Rockies.

 Elvis Andrus Game Info & Props vs. the Rockies